grinnell-cs/csc151-dh/_eboards/eboard20-1.md

 ### Other Upcoming Activities

+* Grinnell Singers, Sunday at 2pm.

 ### Administrative questions

 ### The Friday PSA returns

-* Choose what is right for you, not what you think others are doing.
+* Choose what is right for you, not what you think others are doing or what you think others want you to do.
 * Take care of yourself.
 * Moderation!
 * Consent is essential.